aminzabardast/dotfiles/codeserver/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ~/.config/code-server/MyKey.key -out ~/.config/code-server/MyCertificate.crt
 ```

-They can be used to tun the `code-server`.
+They can be used to turn the `code-server`.

 ## Running Code Server